Breeds

 Regardless of the exact patterning, black and white guinea pigs are always a striking combination.

-Black and white guinea pigs are also relatively easy to take care of; as long as they have a clean cage and plenty of food and water, they will be happy.
+Black and white guinea pigs are also relatively easy to take care of.
+As long as they have a clean cage and plenty of food and water, they will be happy.

 Top 10 facts about the black and white guinea pig